markdown-it/markdown-it/README.md

 ### Manage rules

-By default all rules are enebled, but can be restricted by options.
+By default all rules are enabled, but can be restricted by options.
 On plugin load all it's rules are enabled automatically.

 ```js